Antrikshy/antrikshy.github.io/_posts/2015-02-05-pebble-js-tutorial-a-guide-to-writing-pebble-apps-using-javascript.md

 });
 {% endhighlight %}

-`accelTap` is the event fires when the watch detects a firm tap or a shake of the wrist.
-This is the same motion as the one used to trigger the backlight.
+`accelTap` is a special, pre-built event that fires when the watch detects a firm tap or a shake of the wrist.
+This is the same motion as the one used to trigger the watch's backlight.
 Put the snippet anywhere after `main.show()` and it should work.
 I added this after `appMenu.show()` to listen for the event on the menu screen too:

 {% highlight javascript %}
 appMenu.on('accelTap', function(e) {